siyag23/App-Development/Experiment-9B/README.md

-# To-Do List App with SQLite
+# Experiment 9: To-Do List App with SQLite

 ## Aim
 To develop a simple To-Do List application in **React Native** using **Expo SQLite** that allows users to **add, complete, and delete tasks**, with all tasks **persisted locally** in a SQLite database.